Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $280 per

-Optional Casa de Campo Amusement Park: Teleférico de Madrid cable car ride
+Optional Entrance to the Amusement Park (Parque de Atracciones): Teleférico de Madrid cable car ride

 Flamenco dinner and show

 Guided walking tour in Toledo: Visit to Toledo Cathedral, Visit to a historic synagogue, Visit to the Church of Santo Tomé (El Greco's painting), Damascene demonstration

 Sightseeing stop in Ávila, Sightseeing stop at Los Cuatro Postes viewpoint above Ávila

 Guided walking tour in Salamanca: Stroll through Salamanca University's Historic Center, Visit to the Old Cathedral, Visit to the New Cathedral

 Tour director-led walking tour in Segovia: Visit to Segovia's Alcázar

 Visit to the Monastery of El Escorial and sightseeing stop at the Valley of the Fallen